 The Minnesota Multiphase Personality Inventory, also known as the Minnesota Personality test, is a personality instrument comprised of 567 questions, which takes up to 90 minutes to complete.
-The test is considered one of the most accurate personality tests that you can take for this reason- it is extremely detailed and accurate.
+The test is considered one of the most accurate personality tests that you can take for this reason- it is exceptionally detailed yet realistic.
 With 567 questions, you would have to expect the best!

-Originally developed by Starke Hathaway and J.C.
-McKilney at the University of Minnesota in the late 1930's, the Minnesota Personality test is one of the oldest personality tests in existence today.
+Initially developed by Starke Hathaway and J.C.
+McKinley at the University of Minnesota in the late 1930's, the Minnesota test is one of the oldest personality tests in existence today.
 However, the test is not without revisions, with revisions occurring in 1989 and 2001.
 The main purposed for the revisions was that the original test did not include so many questions, and many experts did not believe the original test was as accurate as possible.

 Once you complete the Minnesota Personality test, your test results will be processed and interpreted by a psychologist or certified clinical worker.
-The results do not compare you with a percentile rank (as some tests do), but instead are compared for higher areas of a particular scale, compared to various normal averages.
+The results do not compare you with a percentile rank (as some tests do), but instead are compared for higher areas of a particular scale, compared to regular averages.
 For instance, if you scored high on the paranoia scale, but also high on other scales, it may not necessarily mean that you are paranoid- further studying of your responses is required.
-This is the main secret to the accuracy of the test- you simply aren't graded pass or fail, your results are actually analyzed and patterned to determine troublesome areas.
+It is the main secret to the accuracy of the test- you aren't merely graded pass or fail, but your results are also analyzed and patterned to determine troublesome areas.

 Click below to see contributions from other visitors to this page...